chuckdrew/theofficekeg/README.md

 ## CSS Changes

-The frontend using sass/compass to compile the CSS.
+The frontend uses sass/compass to compile the CSS.
 Follow these steps to get it running.
 I've been committing the compiled CSS to GIT, but I really should be ignoring the compiled CSS and running the compilation at deployment time.

 ##### 1. Install Compass
 ```